 This unorthodox publication is comprised entirely of gatefolds; a series of inside-out centerfolds where the exterior pages of each spread feature large-format photographs highlighting different parts of the campus.
 New imagery has been produced for this publication by the acclaimed architectural photographer Iwan Bann and newcomer, Matthew Montieth, as well as by other photographers.
 Inside the gatefolds, tucked behind these lush photos, is a series of “back stories” that reveal the surprising evolution and unexpected afterlife of the same spaces.
 The book can therefore be read in two ways—as a photo essay that leads readers on a visual tour of the campus, or as a series of intricate short stories narrated through rich and experimental ephemera that allows readers to explore the many projects within a project.

-- 12 Books on Love, Design, and Designers
+- 50 Books on Type and Typography

-- 25 Books on Car Design
+- 15 Books on Branding and Brand Design